fesanmar/Stilpy/docs/usage.rst

 TimeGaps(TimeInterval(start=datetime.datetime(2019, 12, 19, 10, 0), end=datetime.datetime(2019, 12, 19, 13, 30, 20), duration=datetime.timedelta(seconds=12620), name='Eve', surname='Palmer'), TimeInterval(start=datetime.datetime(2019, 12, 19, 14, 30), end='', duration='', name='Eve', surname='Palmer'))
 TimeGaps(TimeInterval(start=datetime.datetime(2019, 12, 19, 9, 0), end='', duration='', name='Moses', surname='Farrel'), TimeInterval(start=datetime.datetime(2019, 12, 19, 10, 0, 5), end=datetime.datetime(2019, 12, 19, 13, 45, 15), duration=datetime.timedelta(seconds=13510), name='Moses', surname='Farrel'))

-You can easily see that a ``TimeGaps`` iterator has being created for each employee with the same methods and properties as their ``TimeGaps`` object's father.
+You can easily see that a ``TimeGaps`` iterator has been created for each employee with the same methods and properties as their ``TimeGaps`` object's father.
 So, for example, you could call the ``total_duration`` method for each ``group`` in ``grouped_ti`` collection.